-This has opened up the world of date nights for my hubby and I. With these date nights, I have learned, that I LOVE Margarita’s.
-What better way to enjoy a Margarita, then with these delicious Lime Margarita Jello Shots.
+This has opened up the world of date nights for my hubby and me.
+With these date nights, I have learned, that I LOVE Margarita’s.
+What better way to enjoy a Margarita, than with these delicious Lime Margarita Jello Shots.

 When to Serve Margarita Jello Shots

 I can think of at least half a dozen occasions throughout the year that jello shots would be an awesome drink choice.

 BBQs, football season tailgating, Superbowl Sunday, Easter Sunday (No?
 A bit much?
 LOL), Confirmation parties, Friday night game night, and so many more.

 Jello Shots definitely do not get thought of often enough when it comes to entertaining.
 Think of the fun we all have had over the years with Jello Shots.
 Every good party needs a little jello shot fun!

 How Long Does It Take Jello Shots To Set

 This Margarita Jell-O shot takes around an hour to two hours.
 Now if you make larger shots it can take 2-3 hours depending on how full your cups are.